Experimental Realization of a Measurement-Induced Entanglement Phase Transition on a Superconducting Quantum Processor

-Experimentally realizing these dynamic quantum phases of matter and the transition between them on near-term quantum hardware, however, is difficult due to the need for repeated high-fidelity measurements ($\gtrsim 20$) over non-trivial system sizes ($\gtrsim 12$ qubits).
+Experimentally realizing these dynamic quantum phases of matter and the transition between them on near-term quantum hardware, however, is difficult due to the need for repeated high-fidelity measurements ($\gtrsim 10$) over non-trivial system sizes ($\gtrsim 10$ qubits).
 Although the evolving unitaries are random, fine control over their distribution and entangling properties is necessary for quantitative agreement with theoretical expectations, as gate infidelity can distort the transition boundary and presents a confounding source of entropy.
 In a recent work on a trapped-ion quantum computer, a purification phase transition, expected to occur concurrently with entanglement phase transitions \cite{gullans2020dynamical, bao2020theory}, was observed using Clifford circuits and deferred measurements \cite{noel2021observation}.
-In part due to the ancillary qubit overhead of this approach, the critical behavior associated with a purification or entanglement entropy phase transition has not been reported on near-term hardware.
+However, the ancillary qubit overhead of this approach complicated the investigation of larger system sizes.